 Pastor Kuhn would be with us for 17 years.
 During this time, our attendance would vary from 40-70 people.
-Rev. Kuhn oversided over the funerals of many Saints.
-Some of which were, Carol Arveson, Irene Christensen, Donald Trever, Raymond Brock, Daniel Christensen, Waler Ostrenga, and Steve Centinario.
+Rev. Kuhn presided over the funerals of many Saints.
+Some of which were, Carol Arveson, Irene Christensen, Donald Trevor, Raymond Brock, Daniel Christensen, Walter Ostrenga, Steve Centinario, Robert Hunt, and Marjorie Brock.

 Some projects completed during this time were shingling the roof of the church and steeple, windows replaced, vinyl siding put on, construction of the sign in front of church, air conditioning installed, and basement ceiling redone, As the years passed Riverview Alliance continued to grow and it became apparent that a change would be needed.

-June 2010, after many months of prayer, the Maple Valley Board voted to step out in faith and look for a fulll-time pastor.
-The last Sunday of August 2010 would end many years of sharing a pastor with our brothers and sister of Riverview Alliance Church.
+June 2010, after many months of prayer, the Maple Valley Board voted to step out in faith and look for a full-time pastor.
+The last Sunday of August 2010 would end many years of sharing a pastor with our brothers and sisters of Riverview Alliance Church.